International Socialists (Norway)

 The first issue of the new group’s bimonthly magazine, Internasjonal sosialisme, published in February 1985, was unapologetically inward-looking and presented an extensive overview of IS’ theoretical foundation, with major articles by Knut Øygard, Ellisiv Rognlien, Helge Ryggvik, Øivind Østberg, and Steve Pepper on the need for a revolutionary party; the relationship between the party, the unions and the “movements”; and the theory of State Capitalism.
 Subsequent issues combine analysis of current events with articles about the revolutionary tradition.

 Through the 1980s and into the 1990s the IS experienced a steady increase in its membership.
 There were branches in all the main cities in mid- and southern Norway.
 IS played an active part in the struggle against racism and neo-nazism, and was particularly known for its role in a wildcat strike in the transport sector in Oslo, where the workers in the end won against blacklegs, police and their bosses.
 Internasjonal sosialisme went from being a bimonthly magazine to a monthly and weekly newspaper, changing its name to Sosialistisk arbeideravis in the mid-90s.

 In the early 2000s IS seems to have experienced difficulties, losing some members through a split in 2001 and others who disappeared when the organization put all its efforts into founding the new organisation ATTAC some years later.
 Unable to balance its membership between those two organisations, this seemed like an act of liquidation for the IS in Norway.
 In 2004 they announced that they would be abandoning production of their fortnightly paper in order to concentrate on producing a monthly magazine named Gnisten.
 As of April 2006, 14 issues of Gnisten had appeared and IS was planning a new event in its annual series of “Socialism from Below” seminars.

-Recognizing the need for an effective parliamentary left party, IS decided at their general assembly 12–13 January 2008 to join Red.
+Recognizing the need for an effective parliamentary left party, IS decided at their general assembly 12–13 January 2008 to join the Red Party.